Mar Thoma Syrian Church: Pantaenus from Alexandria

-In the 2nd century (189-190 AD) AD, Pantaenus, the Philosopher and Missionary sent by Bishop Demetrius of Alexandria to India, found that there were many Christians in India with a Persian Bishop and that they had a copy of the Gospel according to Matthew in Aramaic.
+In the 2nd century (189-190 AD) AD, Pantaenus, the Philosopher and Missionary sent by Bishop Demetrius of Alexandria to India, found that there were a number of Christians in India with a Persian Bishop and that they had a copy of the Gospel according to Matthew in Aramaic.
 These Christians were the early evangelists of Malankara Church.

 Arrival of Knanaya Nazranis

 During the time of King Shapur II (310–379) of Persia, a group of 400 immigrants (72 families) from Persia arrived in Malabar under the leadership of merchant Knai Thomman.
 They were engaged in trade and settled down in Kodungallur.
 Another immigration from Persia occurred around 825 under the leadership of Persian merchant Marwan Sabriso, with two Bishops, Sapro and Prodh.
 Together they were known as Knanaya/Kanai people.
 They continued to remain partially in an endogamous group within the Nasrani community.
 They cooperated with the Malankara Church, attended worship services together but remained a separate identity.
 By the 10th century, in Malabar there were two Nazrani groups, the Saint Thomas Christians and Knanaya community.